 Living in an urban area, most people are not accustomed to seeing fresh food that is not located at a Farmer’s Market or a store.

-So if you are able to draw people to your urban homestead, they are likely to be fascinated by it.
-This sells the experience, which also makes people feel good that they are buying healthy products for themselves and family.
+If you are able to draw people to your urban homestead, they are likely to be fascinated by it.
+This sells the experience, which also makes people feel good that they are buying healthy products for themselves and their families.

 In our case, it is actually difficult to compete with others on fresh eggs because a lot of people in our area have chickens.
 The same goes for gardens, orchards, and many animal types too.
 Be proud that you are doing something different in your area and use that to your advantage.